MindGuard: Intrinsic Decision Inspection for Securing LLM Agents Against Metadata Poisoning: Conclusion

-\textbf{LLM Detector.} The LLM Detector~\cite{zhu2025melon} baseline identifies malicious content in prompts using LLMs.
+\textbf{MCIP.} MCIP Guardian~\cite{jing2025mcipprotectingmcpsafety}, functioning as an MCP server, provides accessible SSE endpoints.
+Following MCIP Guardian’s required context format, we extracted user queries and the corresponding LLM-generated tool invocation records from MCPTox, and used them as inputs to invoke MCIP Guardian’s tools.
+The MCIP Guardian then returned a Boolean indicating whether the invocation was poisoned. \textbf{LLM Detector.} LLM Detector represents a class of methods that leverage LLMs to detect injection attacks.
+Our implementation adopts the prompt design from~\cite{he2025automatic} and maintains model consistency between the detector and the agent during evaluation.
 In our setup, the model receives both the system input used for tool invocation and the user query, and is asked to determine whether a prompt injection is present.
 We instruct the model with the following prompt.
 This design gives the model a comprehensive view during evaluation.

-\textbf{MCIP.} MCIP Guardian~\cite{jing2025mcipprotectingmcpsafety}, functioning as an MCP server, provides accessible SSE endpoints.
-Following MCIP Guardian’s required context format, we extracted user queries and the corresponding LLM-generated tool invocation records from MCPTox, and used them as inputs to invoke MCIP Guardian’s tools.
-The MCIP Guardian then returned a Boolean indicating whether the invocation was poisoned.

 \textbf{MELON.} As described in MELON~\cite{zhu2025melon}, the method unfolds in three stages.
 First, the target LLM is prompted without any user query to produce tool descriptions; if these descriptions include executable commands, those commands are prioritized for execution.
 Next, the same LLM generates outputs using the standard tool-invocation pipeline.
 Finally, the similarity between outputs from these two settings is measured to determine whether command-like content exists that could be executed even in the absence of a user query, indicating potential prompt injection.